transentis/carsharing-ai-assistant/README.md

 1. User submits a natural language query about their enterprise processes
 2. The OpenAI Assistant generates a Cypher query based on the user's question
-3. The application executes the Cypher query against the Neo4j database
+3. The application executes the Cypher query against the Neo4j knowledgegraph
 4. Results are passed back to the OpenAI Assistant for formatting
 5. The formatted response is displayed to the user

+For report generation:
+1. User asks for a "report" or "document" about specific data
+2. The assistant queries the knowledgegraph and formats results using Typst markup
+3. A professional PDF report is generated and made available for download
+4. Both the source Typst file and compiled PDF are provided

 ## Troubleshooting